soraew/TReNDS/README.md

 I participated solo.
 I only used the table data.

-Used Ridge, Elastic-Net, SVR as 1st stage model and stacked LightGBM as 2nd stage model on top of the weighted average of their predictions.
+Used Ridge, Elastic-Net, SVR as 1st stage model and stacked LightGBM as 2nd stage model(meta model) on top of the weighted average of their predictions.

 I used SVR from rapids cuml library because it was several times faster than that of the sklearn library.